bennettdcsm/DGME167_EunkyungHan/README.md

-I accidently uploaded individual image files.
-Please click index.html file in the middle to start viewing my project.
+Please click my doc folder on the top.